Risks and causes of anal cancer

 Human Immunodeficiency Virus (HIV)

-Having the human immunodeficiency virus (HIV) increases your risk of developing anal cancer.
+Having the human immunodeficiency virus (HIV) Open a glossary item increases your risk of developing anal cancer.
+Having treatment for HIV reduces the risk.

 Smoking

-Some studies have shown smoking increases the risk of anal cancer.
-Giving up smoking can reduce your risk of developing many cancers.
+Some studies have shown smoking may increase the risk of anal cancer.
+Quitting smoking can reduce your risk of developing many types of cancers and it is never too late to stop.

 History of cervical, vaginal or vulval cancer

-Some studies show that if you have had cervical, vulval or vaginal cancer you have a higher risk of developing abnormal cells in the anus or anal cancer than the general population.
+Some studies show that if you have had cervical, vulval or vaginal cancer you have a higher risk than the general population of developing abnormal cells in the anus or anal cancer.
 The risk is also higher for women with a history of abnormal cells in the cervix, vulva or vagina.

-This is probably due to risk factors common to all these cancers, such as HPV infection.
+This is probably due to HPV infection which is a risk factor common to all these cancers.

 Having a weakened immune system

-Your immune system fights infection and diseases.
+Your immune system Open a glossary item fights infection and diseases.
 If you have a weakened immune system, you are at greater risk of developing anal cancer compared to the general population.

-People taking medicines to damp down their immune system after an organ transplant (for example, a kidney transplant) also have an increased risk of anal cancer.
+People who take medicines to dampen down their immune system after an organ transplant Open a glossary item are at an increased risk of anal cancer.
+This is because they are more at risk of HPV infection.